bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Sike, he's gonna kermit theft?
   - Sike, he's gonna commit to trading services?
   - Sike, he's gonna trade?
+- Echichi now knows Dwite is a werewolf.

+## (Hag)gling (2022-05-30)

+- Meet with the Hag Anis.
+- Kill either the sage or the hag.
+- Kill the hag.

 ## Quests/Tasks